Matvei Bronstein: Career and personal life

-Matvei Petrovich Bronstein was the son of a doctor and was of Jewish descent.
+Bronstein was the son of a doctor and was of Jewish descent.
 He studied at the University of Leningrad from 1926 to 1932 and subsequently worked at the Leningrad Physical-Technical Institute (FTI or PTI), where Yakov Frenkel and Abram Fedorovich Ioffe were the leading scientists.
 He was considered one of the most promising young theoretical physicists, alongside colleagues like Lev Landau, who moved to Kharkov in 1932, George Gamow, Viktor Ambartsumian and Dmitri Ivanenko.
 He lectured at the institute, wrote review articles, and published numerous popular science articles.
 Among his students was Arkady Migdal in 1936.

 During the 1930s, Bronstein worked on various branches of physics, including semiconductor theory, quantum electrodynamics, astrophysics, and cosmology.
 His review articles on semiconductor physics, then a new research area at the Leningrad Institute, were highly influential.
-However, he declined Frenkel’s 1934 offer to receive his Russian doctorate for this work.
+However, he declined Frenkel’s 1934 offer to receive his doctorate for this work.
 He also lectured on nuclear physics, the second major research focus of the institute, where he was assigned to the relevant group led by Ioffe and Kurchatov from 1932 onward.
 Although he published little on nuclear physics, he pursued astrophysical applications in this field, such as the origin of cosmic rays and supernova explosions.

 In 1931, a scandal erupted at the institute when younger theorists, including Gamow, Bronstein, Landau, and Ivanenko, sent a mocking letter to the director of the Physics Institute of Moscow University, Boris Hessen (1893–1936).
 Hessen had published an outdated article on the concept of the ether in the Soviet Encyclopedia, which the theorists ridiculed by illustrating the letter with bottles labeled “Ether” and “Phlogiston.”

 In 1932, Bronstein, together with Ivanenko, translated Paul Dirac’s textbook on quantum mechanics into Russian, which was published in 1937.
 He is best remembered today for being one of the first to address the problems of quantum gravity.
 Like Markus Fierz, Wolfgang Pauli, and Léon Rosenfeld, Bronstein recognized that the linearized gravitational field theory, corresponding to general relativity, is equivalent to the quantum theory of spin-2 fields.
 However, he foresaw difficulties in quantization due to the nonlinear nature of the theory and speculated that a radically new concept of space-time might ultimately be necessary.
 At that time, the idea that gravity needed to be quantized was far from being a consensus among theoretical physicists.

 In one of his last works, Bronstein refuted a then-officially favored Soviet explanation of the galaxy redshift discovered by Edwin Hubble.
 Instead of attributing it to the universe’s expansion, Soviet authorities claimed it was caused by the aging (decay) of photons—a theory Bronstein disproved.
 At that time, a campaign against modern physics was underway in the Soviet Union, temporarily stripping even prominent theorists like Igor Tamm and Leonid Mandelstam of their teaching privileges.

 Bronstein also engaged in practical research, publishing a paper on an electromagnetic method for measuring an aircraft’s speed, which received Kurchatov’s approval.